Outdoor boiler furnaces manufacturer and factory direct sales.

 Everyday, before you load your outdoor stove, you will want to pull the ash and coal pile to the front of your firebox.
-Make it into a heaping pile, then load your organic fuel on and behind the coal pile.
-The fire will burn through the coal pile and into the fresh organic fuel, burning coal to ash much better.
+Make it into a heaping pile, then load your organic fuel on and behind that pile.
+The fire will burn through the coal pile and into the fresh organic fuel, turning coal to ash much better.

-Another benefit of raking ashes forward each day is that it will make it easier when you need to empty the ashes, ever 4-6 weeks.
+Another benefit of raking ashes forward each day is that it will make it easier when you need to empty the ashes, every 4-6 weeks, or as needed.
 The ashes will already be in the front, and more of the firebox is available for heat transfer to the water jacket.
-This will make your outdoor stove work faster and burn less fuel!
-If you allow your outside furnace firebox to fill half way up with ashes, you will minimize the heat transfer area and will have a tough time finding room for wood.
+This will make your outdoor stove work more efficiently and burn less fuel!
+If you allow your outside furnace firebox to fill halfway up with ashes, you will minimize the heat transfer area and will leave less room for fresh fuel.